Let's Be Honest About Moringa in Australia

 Growing in Melbourne & Southern Australia

 I thought mine had died in July.
-The branches were grey and brittle, nothing was happening.
+Branches were grey and brittle, nothing was happening.
 I nearly chucked the whole pot.
 By mid-September there were these tiny green buds appearing from the base.
 By November it was three feet tall again.
 Moringa is tougher than it looks.

 What to Do Each Season